HungTouya/ITCSIU21064_Thesis_Final/README.md

 ```bash
 npm start
 ```

-Visit the app in your browser at: [http://localhost:3000](http://localhost:3000)

 > ✅ **Important:**
 > If the app opens on a screen that is **not the login page**, please click the **"Logout"** button to return to the login screen.